Install addons

 | After onboarding | Any component added to the Directory since your system was last converged | Organisation settings > Operations > System updates |

-Because onboarding installs everything, you only return to System updates when the Directory itself gains a new addon, factory, or compliance module — for example after a platform upgrade.
+Because onboarding installs everything, you only return to System updates when the Directory itself gains a new addon, factory, or compliance module (for example, after a platform upgrade).

 Install through System updates